Lil' O: Early life

 He went to Xavier University of Louisiana in New Orleans, where he studied business.
 Away from the drugs and the street life of Southwest Houston, Lil' O also began to dabble in one of his first loves – hip hop.
 "Man, when I was growing up, LL Cool J came out with 'Radio' and that was it, I was hooked.
 I never thought about rapping as a career because I was making so much selling drugs, plus the money came faster than it does in the rap game", says O. While at Xavier, in 1997, he recorded "Can't Stop" – featuring vocal contributions from the ladies that would go on to earn renown as Destiny's Child.
-The track soon became Lil' O's debut single and went on to score an instant local hit.
+The track soon became Lil' O's debut single and went on to be an instant local hit.
 Regardless, Lil' O eventually found himself out of school and back in Texas, again exposed to the same lifestyle he'd tried to leave behind.
 In 1999, he then signed with the Houston-based indie label Game Face Entertainment, but also began selling drugs again.
 His debut album, Blood Money, sold 20,000 copies but he was unable to promote it due to spending time in jail.

 After being released from prison, Lil' O left the drug game behind for good and focused on his music completely.
 He also enrolled at the University of Houston–Downtown and majored in business.
 "Some days I wouldn't feel like going to class, and then I would look across the street at the county jail and remember how I felt when I was in there.
 That would be all the motivation I would need to get myself to class", says Lil' O with a hearty laugh.